 The worst thing you can do is look at this list, feel overwhelmed and do nothing.
 Just pick one thing to get started, get that all set, and move on to the next.

 Or if you just don’t have time to do this yourself, outsource it.
-We offer our clients website care plans just for this reason.
+We offer our clients Protection plans just for this reason.

 WordPress Security is Important.